tudo-aqua/bgw/docs/concepts/animations/Animations.md

 )
 ````

-Additionally, you can move a component to another component's location.
-This is for example useful to animate cards onto
+Additionally, a component can be moved to another component's location.
+This is for example useful to animate moving
-a card stack:
+cards onto a card stack:

 ````kotlin
 gameScene.playAnimation(